 Vertigo Disease Treatment

 Depending on your diagnosis, a doctor may recommend one or more of the following:

-- Medication – While there is no “anti-vertigo pill” there are a number of drugs that are prescribed for vertigo as off-label use.
-This means the medication has not been clinically tested for use on patients experiencing vertigo.
+- Medication – While there is no “anti-vertigo pill” there are a number of drugs that helps with vertigo as off-label use.
+This means the medication is not for official use on patients experiencing vertigo.

-- Dietary changes – A low-salt diet is one of the most common for combating vertigo.
+- Dietary changes – A low-salt diet is one of the most common for combating the false sense of movement.